BDS-1000 Dossier: Puma SE

 | Company Name | Puma SE |

-| Jurisdiction | Germany |
+| Jurisdiction | Germany (Herzogenaurach) - Frankfurt Stock Exchange, ISIN DE000696960311 |

-| Headquarters | Herzogenaurach, Germany |
+| Headquarters | Herzogenaurach, Germany11 |

-| Sector | Athletic footwear and apparel |
+| Sector | Athletic footwear, apparel and sportswear (civilian consumer goods)12 |

 Executive Summary